 Because solar installation, maintenance, and reporting come with their own specialized needs and workflows, Scoop forms are designed with features such as repeatable sections, barcode and QR code readers, and integrated multimedia geolocation and communication to facilitate on-the-go solar work.

 Attach media for further context

 Attach pictures, videos, audio, and documents to your forms and submissions while on-site or from the office.
 To add additional context to point out specific parts and equipment that need attention, mark up your photos and track where photos were taken by opting in and having your GPS location turned on.

 Using email and push notifications, alert your team members of new tasks, comments, and jobs that need their attention.
 Include a link within your emails for the recipient to easily and directly access their specific work items.
 Missed a push notification or can’t find the email alert?
 No problem!
 The integrated in-app notification center acts as a central place for all your alerts with a link to open related work orders, tasks, or conversations.

 Provide easy access to project documents

 Your field personnel can easily access project documents and checklists as they are following the predefined steps in any given work order.
-This feature can speed up work completion, increase quality and reduce mistakes, and help new employees get onboarded.
+This feature can speed up work completion, reduce mistakes, speed up warranty claims, and help new employees get onboarded.

 For more information on Scoop’s solar mobile app or digitizing, mobilizing, and automating your solar project management processes, reach out today.